Napuu/vaalipalikka/README.md

 Voting machine for student guilds [(Rakennusinsinöörikilta)](https://rakennusinsinoorikilta.fi) election meetings.

 Secure to use in in scenarios where people can be trusted to not do bad things.
-Eg. ddos is fairly effective against this as proper logging in procedure is missing.
+Eg. brute force attack is fairly effective against this as proper logging in procedure is missing.

 ## setup